BerryHeyy/eleven-miles/README.md

 The following instructions apply to Arch Linux.
 Other distributions have different names for the packages.

-- Install the following packages from pacman: `vulkan-devel shaderc`. `vulkan-devel` contains everything needed for vulkan development, including Vulkan headers and the library required for linking.
-The `shaderc` package contains the `glslc` binary used to compile GLSL code into SPIR-V bytecode.
+- Install the following packages from pacman: `vulkan-devel shaderc`. (`vulkan-devel` contains everything needed for vulkan development, including Vulkan headers and the library required for linking.
+The `shaderc` package contains the `glslc` binary used to compile GLSL code into SPIR-V bytecode.)
 - Go to the `shaders` directory and run the `compile.sh` script to compile the shaders.
 If permission is denied, open a terminal, change directories to the `shader` directory, and run `sh compile.sh`.

 ### MacOS

 - I'm not planning on adding MacOS support.

+## Developer Notes

+- As you might have noticed, the window is not resizable.
+This is because I haven't implemented the code to resize the viewport and framebuffers.
+This also causes tiling window managers to render the window as floating.